 If one-to-one communication (unicast) mechanism in 5G V2X is reused, an attacker may deploy bidding-down attack to force establishing unprotected connection between initiating UE and peer UE.

+Failure to secure protect the security context refreshing may introduce potential vulnerability.

 5.12.3 Potential security requirements